Table of Contents

 • Customers are advised to immediately review their configuration to confirm whether error templates are in use and whether they contain personal data.

-• DynamicWeb will release an update to the QuickPayPaymentWindow handler that enforces safe handling of invalid callbacks.
-Customers are strongly encouraged to apply this update once available.
+• DynamicWeb has released an update to the QuickPayPaymentWindow handler that enforces safe handling of invalid callbacks.
+Customers are strongly encouraged to apply this update.

 • As a precaution, customers may also wish to review access logs for unusual callback traffic that could indicate attempts to exploit this issue.